 - How is Arc funded?

 - Other aerial attractions have come with a cost to a city which runs into many millions of pounds (and some of these have still failed).

 Arc is completely different.
-Because it is funded privately, the cost to your city is zero.
-In fact the city benefits financially – from the increase in visitors, from increased trade for local businesses, from renting the space to Arc, from the percentage of profits that are channeled back into the local community, and so on.
+Because it is self-funded from ticket sales, the cost to your city is zero.
+In fact the city benefits financially – from the increase in visitors, from increased trade for local businesses and from the percentage of profits that are channeled back into the local community.
 Arc does a host city good.